-For 2022, the Challenge and Celebration week work experience will be 18th – 22nd July.
-Students wanting to do Work Experience instead of being an iLeader supporting trips and visits in lower school will be expected to source their own work experience placement in a career area which is related to their studies.
+For 2023, the Challenge and Celebration week work experience will be 17th – 21st July.
+Students wanting to do Work Experience instead of joining a Year 12 trip or being an iLeader supporting trips and visits in lower school, will be expected to source their own work experience placement in a career area which is related to their studies.

 The deadline for completed forms is 1pm Friday 9th December 2022.
 Details can be obtained from Mrs Jo Mitchell in C10 firstname.lastname@example.org